 Each year, Chinese New Year celebrations begin on the eve of the first New Moon of the Chinese calendar -- a different day every year, usually in late January or early February -- and end with the Full Moon 15 days later.
-So in 2013, Chinese New Year festivities run from the evening of February 10-25.
+So in 2014, Chinese New Year festivities run from January 31 - February 14.

 Chinese New Year Feng Shui makeover